 Preheat oven to 400 degrees.
 If using dressing, press dressing into bottom and sides of a tart pan or pie tin.
 If using pie crust, roll out pie crust into pan or tin.
 Place pan into oven and bake for 15-20 minutes or until pie crust or stuffing is golden brown.
 When finished baking, let rest for 5-10 minutes, then lower oven to 375 degrees.

 While crust is baking, prepare egg base for quiches by mixing eggs and cream or milk together in a large bowl.
 Add cayenne, nutmeg, salt and pepper.
 Stir to combine.
+You can make the cream fluffy and yummy with a good cheap cream charger delivery service.

 Heat olive oil in a skillet on medium high.
 Add garlic and onions and sauté for 3-4 minutes.
 Add broccoli and cook for another 3-4 minutes.
 Add half of mushrooms, then spinach, and cook until spinach is wilted.
 Drain any liquid from the pan.